Frequently Asked Questions

 Please return all CDs to the friendly staff at the Music Service Desk in the Music Library.
 Whatever you do, please don't return them to the Main Circulation Desk; this delays check in, puts the recordings at risk for damage, and generally causes all sorts of complications.

 When an item status is "Shorter Loan", it means that the item is available for check out to BGSU patrons, but for a shorter time period than our main stack items.
 Unfortunately, OhioLINK patrons and courtesy card holders cannot check these items out.
+A list of all item status definitions can be found in the catalog.

-You can find all item status definitions here and the Music Library's circulation policy for sound recordings and videos is below:
+The Music Library's circulation policy for sound recordings and videos is below:

-|UNDERGRADUATES:||If the call number begins MUSICCD (compact discs), MUSIC12/33 (LPs), MUSICDVD (DVDs), or MUSICVHS (videos), undergraduates may check out the materials for 3 days; up to 3 renewals are allowed.
+|Undergraduates||If the call number begins MUSICCD (compact discs), MUSIC12/33 (LPs), MUSICDVD (DVDs), or MUSICVHS (videos), undergraduates may check out the materials for 3 days; up to 3 renewals are allowed.|

-|GRADUATE STUDENTS:||If the call number begins MUSICCD (compact discs), MUSIC12/33 (LPs), MUSICDVD (DVDs), or MUSICVHS (videos), graduates may check out the materials for 3 days; up to 3 renewals are allowed.
+|Graduate Students||If the call number begins MUSICCD (compact discs), MUSIC12/33 (LPs), MUSICDVD (DVDs), or MUSICVHS (videos), graduates may check out the materials for 3 days; up to 3 renewals are allowed.|

-|FACULTY:||If the call number begins MUSICCD (compact discs), MUSIC12/33 (LPs), MUSICDVD (DVDs) or MUSICVHS (videos),you may check out the materials for 2 weeks; up to 3 renewals are allowed.
+|Faculty||If the call number begins MUSICCD (compact discs), MUSIC12/33 (LPs), MUSICDVD (DVDs) or MUSICVHS (videos),you may check out the materials for 2 weeks; up to 3 renewals are allowed.|

-|STAFF:||If the call number begins MUSICCD (compact discs), MUSIC12/33 (LPs), MUSICDVD (DVDs), or MUSICVHS (videos), staff may check out the materials for 3 days; up to 3 renewals are allowed.
+|Staff||If the call number begins MUSICCD (compact discs), MUSIC12/33 (LPs), MUSICDVD (DVDs), or MUSICVHS (videos), staff may check out the materials for 3 days; up to 3 renewals are allowed.|

-|COURTESY CARD HOLDERS:||Courtesy cards are issued to BGSU alumni, and may be purchased by community members or visiting researchers at the Main Circulation desk.
+|Courtesy Card Holders||Courtesy cards are issued to BGSU alumni, and may be purchased by community members or visiting researchers at the Main Circulation desk.
 In the MLSRA, courtesy card privileges include in-house use of any materials on the third floor, and check-out of any open stacks circulating materials.
 Sound recordings and other circulating closed stacks materials are not available to be checked out with a courtesy card.|

 Usually, this means that we have ordered and received it, and it is now in the process of being cataloged and prepared for the shelf.
 Let us know that you're waiting for it, and we can place a hold on it, so that you'll get a notification as soon as it's ready to circulate.